Breast reduction can help you achieve your desired silhouette and relieve pain.

 - Breast tissue including skin, glandular tissue and fat is excised.

-- The breast is re-modelled and sutured together including repositioning of the nipple.
+- The breast is re-modelled and sutured together including repositioning of the nipple and areola.

-- Final scar pattern is around the areolar (coloured skin around the nipple) and vertically down from there.
+- Final scar pattern is around the areola (coloured skin around the nipple) and vertically down from there.

 - Dressings are applied.

 The traditional breast reduction technique involves an “anchor” type scar pattern.
-There is a circular scar around the areolar (coloured area around the nipple), a vertical component and a long horizontal scar based in the fold beneath the breast.
+There is a circular scar around the areolar (coloured area around the nipple), a vertical component and a long horizontal scar based in the breast crease, beneath the breast itself.

 The minimal scar technique that Mr White uses for most breast reductions eliminates the long horizontal scar beneath the breast.